JustinG512/toolshed/documentation/docs/requirements/use-case-descriptions.md

     - AVAILABLE: <i>Electric (Wireless) Hedge Trimmer (NAME) (CONTACT)</i>

-6. The user clicks option 3 and clicks the (button: CONTACT) and is presented with the contact information for Electric (Wireless) Hedge Trimmer.
+8. The user clicks option 3, which is within their budget so they can afford the tool, and clicks the (button: CONTACT) and is presented with the contact information for Electric (Wireless) Hedge Trimmer.

-7. The user contacts the person responsible for Electric (Wireless) Hedge Trimmer.
+9. The user contacts the person responsible for Electric (Wireless) Hedge Trimmer.

-8. The user clicks the (button: LOG_OFF) and closes the website.
+10. The user clicks the (button: LOG_OFF) and closes the website.

 ## Use Case #2

-A homeowner wants to list a tool to sell it as they no longer need it anymore and for other users to be able to purchase it.
+A user wants to list a tool to sell it as they no longer need it anymore so that other users to be able to purchase it.

-1. The user enters the URL.

-2. The user enters their username and password.

-3. The user clicks on the (button: LOGIN).

-4. The user is brought to the homepage.
+1. The user navigates to sharemytoolshed.com/, and logs in like in use case #1.
+The user ends up on the home page, logged in.

-5. The user clicks on the (button: LIST_TOOL) and completes the following fields.
+2. The user clicks on the (button: LIST_TOOL) and completes the following fields.

     - Name of tool

-    - Zip Code: #####

     - Type of tool (Electric, Battery, Wireless, etc.)